How to Order Coffee in German: The Complete Guide for Caffeine Aficionados

 If you’re used to the American or British model of cafés, you may be shocked the first time you see a group sitting on the couches, drinking beer.
 Cafés in Germany not only serve alcohol, but tend to look more like bars as the evening progresses.
 It’s not unlikely for many cafés to clear out tables at night to make room for a party crowd.

-If you’re looking for a quiet, relaxing place to curl up with a good book in the daytime, however, have no fear.
-It’s still very much a coffee crowd in the café in daylight and evening hours, acting with the expected propriety of the coffee crowd.
+If you’re looking for a quiet, relaxing place to curl up with a good book, however, have no fear.
+It’s still very much a quieter coffee crowd in the café in daylight and evening hours.

 Another coffee option: German bakeries

 Bakeries are everywhere in Germany.
-Unlike in many English-speaking countries, where walking through their doors is often considered a treat, the German Bäckerei is more incorporated into everyday life.
 Not only can you find inexpensive fresh rolls and sandwiches, but you can get less pricy coffee as well.
 Although you may not have all the choices of a café, a cup of Schwarzkaffee (black coffee) is sometimes half the price.

 How to Read a German Café Menu